LuiseFreese/blog/how-to-use-a custom-connector-in-Power-Automate.md

 To achieve this, we will need a couple of things:

 1. an IOT button - I use a Flic Smart button for that- that triggers my flow
-2. a flow that connects to my Spotify and to twitter
+2. a flow that connects to our Spotify and to twitter

 So lets have a look at

 ### IOT button

 I use a [Flic IOT button](https://flic.io/) to trigger my flow.
-This button works with bluetooth, which means that you will need a bluetooth enabled device to work with this button- either a smartphone or an IOT Hub.
+This button works with bluetooth, which means that we will need a bluetooth enabled device to work with this button- either a smartphone or an IOT Hub.

 #### Set Up your IOT button